DaredeviLpg/hepi-token-spammer-v2.1.2/README.md

 - this is an easy to use spammer, it dosent have a million files like other spammers lmao
 - put your tokens on tokens.txt file.
 - go to config.py and configurate the spam msg, status and the embed.
-- joiner, membership screening bypass and leaver is slow but it does not phonelock the tokens, use email verified tokens if possible.
+- joiner and membership screening bypass is slow but it does not phonelock the tokens, use email verified tokens if possible.

 ### ways to get tokens
 - manually creating an account and get the token, heres a tutorial: https://youtu.be/YEgFvgg7ZPI